jstarczewski/Fizykor2/README.md

 # Fizykor2

-Fizykor is currently down, because of GDPR and not submitted privacy policy, probably Fizykor is goint to be republished in the end of 2018, compleatly rebuild.
+Fizykor is currently down, because of GDPR and not submitted privacy policy, probably Fizykor is going to be republished in the end of 2018, compleatly rebuild.

 Fizykor - wzory i fiszki maturalne z fizyki

 Fizykor - physical equations and physical flashcards
 ## About Fizykor
 Fizykor is my first application published on Google Play Store.
 This project was created back in 2016 with little or no knowledge about Object-Oriented and Android Application Design principals.
 It was really a brilliant experience for teenager to create and deploy an app that had impact on real life.